jbarbaro/RCourse/chapter2.md

 # Print index_three

-# Return only the second column from iris in column form, indexed on rows 1 to 5, assign it to a variable named index_four adn print the new variable in the console
+# Return only the second column from iris in column form, indexed on rows 1 to 5, assign it to a variable named index_four and print the new variable in the console

-# Pring index_four
+# Print index_four

 # Return all but the first two columns from iris, assign it to a variable named index_five